Selected Notes From Wall Street Analysts On Capricor Therapeutics, Inc. (CAPR)

-On Monday, shares of Capricor Therapeutics, Inc. (NASDAQ:CAPR) marked $1.62 per share versus a previous $1.63 closing price.
-With having a -0.61% loss, an insight into the fundamental values of Capricor Therapeutics, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-CAPR showed a rise of 26.56% within its YTD performance, with highs and lows between $0.88 – $8.85 during the period of 52 weeks, compared to the simple moving average of -29.37% in the period of the last 200 days.
+On Monday, shares of Capricor Therapeutics, Inc. (NASDAQ:CAPR) marked $1.69 per share versus a previous $1.57 closing price.
+With having a 7.64% gain, an insight into the fundamental values of Capricor Therapeutics, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+CAPR showed a rise of 32.03% within its YTD performance, with highs and lows between $0.88 – $8.85 during the period of 52 weeks, compared to the simple moving average of -24.79% in the period of the last 200 days.

 Maxim Group equity researchers changed the status of Capricor Therapeutics, Inc. (NASDAQ: CAPR) shares from “Buy” to a “Hold” rating in the report published on December 26th, 2018.
 Other analysts, including H.C.
 Wainwright, also published their reports on CAPR shares.
 H.C.
 Wainwright repeated the rating from the previous report, marking CAPR under “Buy” rating, in the report published on January 26th, 2018.
 Additionally, CAPR shares got another “Buy” rating from H.C.
 Wainwright, setting a target price of $6.50 on the company’s shares, according to the report published in September 15th, 2017.
 On February 13th, 2017, Rodman & Renshaw Resumed an Buy rating and increased its price target to $14.
 On the other hand, H.C.
 Wainwright Resumed the “Buy” rating for CAPR shares, as published in the report on July 6th, 2016.
 ROTH Capital seems to be going bullish on the price of CAPR shares, based on the price prediction for CAPR.